 Travel insurance covers many situations that may happen individually to you before or while on your trip.
 This generally includes things like a medical issue you (or a family member, even some non-traveling family members!), financial default (airline, cruise line, ...), destination made uninhabitable by certain weather conditions, jury duty, work recalls, etc.

 Standard Travel Insurance is not designed to handle every possible situation.
 Standard Travel Insurance is designed to spread the risk across many people.
 Examples of things not covered: volcanic eruption stops all flights between Europe and North America for one week (2010), the fear of catching Covid-19 (2020), performer that you flew thousands of miles to see cancels show, being held at a border checkpoint, border closures, or long lines that prevent you from checking in to your flight.
-The above are meant to be examples; your coverage may vary based on policy and/or state of residence.
+The above are examples; your coverage may vary based on policy and/or state of residence.
 Please consult your policy for specific coverage information.

 Reading the policy is important -- if it is not listed in your policy, it is not covered.